2014 Shakey's V-League Reinforced Open Conference

-The Shakey's V-League 11th Season: Reinforced Open Conference was the 21st conference of Shakey's V-League which began on October 5, 2014.
+The 2014 Shakey's V-League Reinforced Open Conference was the 22nd conference of the Shakey's V-League and the third and final conference of the 2014 season.
+It began on October 5, 2014.
+It was also the first and only conference in which the SVL held a men's division, which later led to the establishment of Spikers' Turf.

 The Cagayan Valley Lady Rising Suns beat the Philippine Army Lady Troopers in two games.
 In the inaugural men's division, Instituto Estetico Manila Phoenix Volley Masters defeated Systema Active Smashers in 3 games.

 Tournament format

 Preliminaries

 Four (4) competing teams in both men's and women's division in a double round robin format.

 Finals

 Rank 1 team battles Rank 2 team for GOLD, and Rank 3 team battles Rank 4 team for BRONZE.
 The battle for GOLD and the battle for BRONZE will both follow the best-of-three format, provided: If the battle for GOLD ends in two (2) matches (2-0), then there will no longer be Game 3 for either GOLD or BRONZE.
 If, in the case, the series for BRONZE is tied (1-1), then the tie will be resolved using FIVB rules.
 A tie in the series for GOLD (1-1) after Game 2 will be broken in a Game 3, regardless of the results of the series in BRONZE.